caseypaquola/BigBrainWarp/docs/pages/installation.rst

 * Follow the tutorials to get an understanding of BigBrain-MRI analysis strategies
 * Check out the Glossary and FAQ sections
-* Click the hyperlinks for more information
+* Use the hyperlinks to find related papers
-* Get in touch if you have any questions 😁
+* Get in touch if you have any questions 🤙